tnbie/utilities/gppr/README.md

 # on development state, commit message need be clean and organized, and gppr know how e.g below
 user@host:~$ start gppr_upload_commit.bat
 ```

+### why use?

+- feel free to test
+- development and educational purposes only
+- no commercial use
+- learn command line, its cool.